 At your first consultation, Dr Milovic will assess your general health, examine your abdomen, discuss your concerns, evaluate how an abdominoplasty can improve your appearance and help determine whether the procedure is right for you.
 If you are planning to have more children, you should discuss this with Dr Milovic at your consultation; however, it is usually advisable to wait until after you have completed your family to have this procedure.

-A tummy tuck is not suitable for people who cannot have anaesthetic, are prone to bleeding, have poor healing ability or are too high of a risk for surgical complications.
+A tummy tuck is not suitable for people who cannot have anaesthetic, are prone to bleeding, have poor healing ability, or are too high of a risk for surgical complications.

 A tummy tuck is not a substitute for weight loss nor an appropriate exercise program.
 You may be asked to consider delaying the procedure if you are still in the process of losing weight or if you are planning on having more children.

-• Desire improvement of skin and muscle laxity in the abdominal area
+- Are seeking to address skin and muscle laxity in the abdominal area

-• Are physically healthy and at a stable weight
+- Are physically healthy and at a stable weight

 What Are My Tummy Tuck Options?